 ShareholderPrint to PDF

-Barry Y. Weiner, one of the founders of the firm, is a trial and appellate lawyer specializing in securities, banking, employment, corporate and professional liability, construction and commercial litigation.
+Barry Y. Weiner, one of the founders of the firm, is a trial and appellate lawyer concentrating in securities, banking, employment, corporate and professional liability, construction and commercial litigation, both trial and appeal.

 He is an active practitioner before federal and state trial and appellate courts, arbitration panels, mediators, and regulators and is an author and lecturer in trial practice and procedure and alternative dispute resolution.
 Mr. Weiner serves as an arbitrator and mediator, and has taught advanced alternative dispute resolution as an adjunct professor at Boston University School of Law.
 Mr. Weiner has also served as a Master in the Courts.